1Yr·

 Advance lump sum 2023: 1,785%

-In the whole calculation, the amount of the upfront lump sum or the underlying prime rate plays a decisive role.
-In recent years, this has even been negative, so that the upfront flat rate was not applicable.
-According to Finanztip, an average upfront flat rate of 1.5% is realistic, i.e. slightly below the value used in the calculation for 2023.
+The amount of the up-front lump sum or the underlying prime rate plays a decisive role in the whole calculation.
+In recent years, this has even been negative, meaning that the up-front lump sum no longer applies.
+According to Finanztip, an average up-front lump sum of 1.5% is realistic, i.e. slightly below the value used in the calculation for 2023.

-That's why I would advise anyone with a high-dividend ETF in their portfolio today who is not reliant on monthly cash flow and has an investment horizon of more than 15 years to reconsider this investment.
+This is the reason why I would advise anyone who has a high-dividend ETF in their portfolio, is not dependent on monthly cash flow today and has an investment horizon of more than 15 years to reconsider this investment.

-🦷#6 Dividend payments do not eat into the substance of the portfolio
+🦷#6 Dividend payments do not drain the substance of the portfolio

-Let's get to the most important point of the list and the hook of this post.
+Let's move on to the most important point on the list and the main point of this article.

-"Dividends are not necessary for monthly cash flow".
+"Dividends are not necessary for a monthly cash flow".
 Why?
-Because both dividend payments and the sale of shares eat away at the substance of the portfolio.
-Why is that?
+Because both dividend payments and the sale of shares drain the substance of the portfolio.
+Why is that the case?

 Calculation A